 First of all:Here's a sample video from the Communication and Conflict youtube channel: Why Using I-statements Helps to Create More Effective Communication and Conflict Resolution!

 Byron Katie is 'the business' in my view.
 I hope these videos have given an insight into why 'The Work' can be so powerful.

-Eckhart Tolle speaks in this video of the impact of not using what can be described as a competitive approach to conflicts, playing the 'tennis match' of criticisms and reactions.
+Eckhart Tolle speaks of the impact of not using what can be described as a competitive approach to conflicts, playing the 'tennis match' of criticisms and reactions.
 Not seeking to change others but to remain aware of oneself in order to simply observe when we have an impulse to react to the things that, in the past, we have unconsciously and automatically reacted to.
 This awareness gives us the capacity to choose a more effective response.

 Repeated actions are a feature of any destructive responses to conflict and as Eckhart describes here, are common in the ongoing disputes that occur within families, but which also occur in all chronic dispute situations.